maxgraf96/sEMG-myo-unity/README.md

 # Multimodal Hand Tracking for Extended Reality Musical Instruments (Unity Implementation)

 ## Overview

 This repository contains the Unity implementation of the multimodal XR Hand Tracking system for Extended Reality Musical Instruments (XRMIs), as described in our research paper "Combining Vision and EMG-Based Hand Tracking for Extended Reality Musical Instruments".
 This system integrates vision-based hand tracking with a deep learning model based on EMG data to provide enhanced hand tracking in XR environments, specifically designed for musical applications.
+This project consists of three parts:
+1. This repo - the Unity implementation.
+It acts as a receiver of sEMG data from a Python application and is responsible for processing and rendering finger joint angle data.
+2. A "Unity bridge" app for streaming sEMG data to Unity.
+This Python app receives sEMG data from the Myo armband, preprocesses it and sends it to Unity.
+3. A Python project containing the training data and code that produces the deep learning model used in this project.

+Note: The Unity bridge app for streaming sEMG data to Unity can be found [here](https://github.com/maxgraf96/sEMG-unity-bridge).

-Note: The Python project for training the deep learning model can be found [here](https://github.com/maxgraf96/sEMG-myo-python).
+Note 2: The Python project for training the deep learning model can be found [here](https://github.com/maxgraf96/sEMG-myo-python).

 ## Features